Wlmr/dmenut/README.md

 dmenut - dynamic menu
 ====================
-dmenut is an efficient dynamic menu for X. dmenut is also sane, compared to its father dmenu since Tab does what the right arrow did for dmenus father.
-If you don't like this idea you may be excused.
-Goodbye!
+dmenut is an efficient dynamic menu for X. dmenut is also relatively sane compared to its father dmenu since Tab does what the right arrow did for dmenus father.
+If you don't like this idea you can leave.

 Requirements
 ------------